Riccardoengin01/lost-and-found-app/README.md

 Some routes (like viewing the archive or exporting data) require an administrator password.
 The password is defined in `app.py` as `admin123` and must be provided via the `pwd` query parameter when accessing protected routes.

+## Sample Data

+The `sample-data` directory holds example files (`oggetti.csv`, `oggetti.json` and `salva_csv`) that demonstrate the data format.
+They are not used by the application at runtime and are provided for reference only.